Why build Virtual Reality when living

 Returning to finish undergraduate work after that second summer, I experienced an entirely different point of view.
 Hills or bridges over railroad tracks back at school now looked like traffic speedbumps compared to Seattle’s hills.

-All my computer science classes were completed the previous school year.
+All my computer science classes had been completed the previous school year.
 Having saved most general electives for the end, it was solid philosophy for the new school year.
 Many classes carried cross-over credit within the Anthropology department.
 Those may be described as cultural philosophy or ‘philosophies for living.’
-They were the most interesting.
+They were the most interesting for me.

-Translating two dozen or so chapters of Tao Teh Ching from ancient Chinese was the most enjoyable for me because of this cross-over.
-There were just a handful of us in the cozy lounge of a wood paneled library within the Philosophy department’s mansion-turned-office.
+Translating two dozen or so chapters of Tao Teh Ching from ancient Chinese was the most enjoyable because of this cross-over.
+There were just a handful of us in the cozy lounge of a dark wood paneled library within the Philosophy department’s mansion-turned-office.

 In an equivalent Indian philosophy course, Vedic concepts of atman and anatman contained echos of the ethereal nature of VR for me.
 However, avatar would become the word of choice within the VR community at large.
 They missed the mark in my opinion.

-Other classes built upon metaphysical implications of what is a reality in a generic sense? from that first summer at HITL.
+Other classes built upon metaphysical implications of what is a reality in a generic sense? from that first summer at HITL, and that shaped my essays and term paper for more than one course.
 Traditional topics also appeared on the menu: critique of René Descartes for sport, Hegel’s dialectic, identifying arguments from fallacy in a course on pseudo-science, etc.

 That school year, I became friends with many people from those classes; reestablished friendships with several former classmates from high school; dated for a few months until she continued adventures living in France and I, Seattle; and continued getting to know Kat, a bio-mechanics Master’s student whose Hatha Yoga class unlocked an old soul’s door.
 I met Kat when taking her skating class with Jennifer the prior school year.